About IS3NA

 Recipients may be of any age, but the award is for one or more specific achievements, and is not intended as a lifetime achievement award.

-The award recipient receives a gift, a cash prize, meeting expenses, and he or she presents a lecture at the International Roundtable where the award is presented.
+The award recipient receives a gift, a cash prize, meeting expenses, and he or she will present a lecture at the International Roundtable where the award is presented.

 Dr. J. A. Montgomery's pioneering approaches to applying both chemistry and biology to structure-based drug design have laid much of the foundation for present research in this field.
 His research resulted in the publication of over 400 research papers and over 50 patents.
 He is a co-inventor of five FDA approved anti-cancer drugs and was a major contributor to the field of nucleoside chemistry and the design of nucleoside antimetabolite drugs.

-The award recipient receives a gift, a cash prize, meeting expenses, and he or she presents a lecture at the International Roundtable where the award is presented.
+The award recipient receives a gift, a cash prize, meeting expenses, and he or she will present a lecture at the International Roundtable where the award is presented.

 The Chu Family Foundation Scholarships